amaan-x8/travel-planning-agent/README.md

 | UI / demo | Streamlit |
 | Constraint logic | Custom scoring + retry loop |

-## Why this project matters
 ---

-This project explores a broader AI product pattern: turning an ambiguous user goal into a structured workflow handled by multiple specialized agents.
 ## Repo Structure

-The same architecture can apply to other domains such as healthcare advocacy, insurance navigation, financial planning, and enterprise decision support.
 ```
 travel-planning-agent/
 ├── app.py                    # Streamlit entry point